Cisco-UKI-DevX/Terraform-Lab-Guide/README.md

 ## Approach 2 - Terraform Cloud (local mode)

-As we mentioned in the introduction another approach is to simply use Terraform Cloud as the backend only and a place to store Terraform state.
-When we manage infrastructure with Terraform, a .tfstate file is maintained, when new resources is defined in config a difference is ran during the plan stage and this is how Terraform decides what it needs to create or destroy.
-This statefile.
-While useful poses a challenge when working in a collaborative environment, where multiple teams are making changes to Terraform state (In our case the DevOps and Infrastructure teams).
+As we mentioned in the introduction, another approach is to simply use Terraform Cloud as the backend only and a place to store Terraform state.
+When we manage infrastructure with Terraform, a .tfstate file is maintained, when new resources is defined in config a comparison is ran during the plan stage and this is how Terraform decides what it needs to create or destroy based on the diff between these two files.
+The statefile while useful poses a challenge when working in a collaborative environment, where multiple teams are making changes to Terraform state (In our case the DevOps and Infrastructure teams).

-To solve this problem it is recommended when using Terraform outside a test environment to keep a central state, there are many options for doing this one of the most popular by is Terraform Cloud.
+To solve this problem it is recommended when using Terraform outside a test/PoC environment to keep a central state, there are many options for doing this one of the most popular by is Terraform Cloud.

 As we mentioned earlier, as our dCloud environment we're using for this lab sits behind a VPN full Terraform Cloud runtime isn't a viable option as theres no direct network access.
 Therefore in this exercise we will show how to use TFC as a way to keep central state and have mutliple teams making/applying changes to a Terraform config.